-In this article, we will look at another popular indicator known as the MACD and how to use it in trading.
+In this article, we will look at another popular indicator known as the Moving Average Convergence/Divergence (MACD) and how to use it in trading.

 What is the MACD Indicator?

 The Moving Average Convergence/Divergence (MACD) is an indicator that was developed by Gerald Appel in the 1970s.
-The indicator is found in most trading software like the MetaTrader in the oscillators category.
+The indicator is found in most trading software like the MetaTrader (and in our PPro8™)in the oscillators category.

-When applied in a trading chart, the MACD is has two lines.
+When applied in a trading chart, this indicator has two lines.
 The first line is usually the signal line while the other one is the main line.
 In other platforms, the main line is usually seen as a histogram.

 As the name suggests, the MACD is derived from moving averages.
 The moving average is one of the most common indicators in the world.
 It has also been used to create other indicators.